History of the Epiphone guitar

 The best Epiphone guitar for advanced players

-Epiphone is a brand known for its cheap guitars, but this is not due to the poor quality of its components.
+Epiphone is a brand known for its affordable guitars, but this is not due to the poor quality of its components.
 When we come across an instrument that is nowhere near a thousand euros, we may be skeptical and hesitate to classify it as advanced level.
 But with Epiphone it is wrong to fall into this prejudice and we will show why.

 Epiphone Sheraton-II Pro VS